top of page

 Jerjuan Howard

-Jerjuan Howard is the Founder and Executive Director of Umoja Debate League and the owner of the soon-to-be Howard Family Bookstore.
+Jerjuan Howard is the Founder and the owner of the soon-to-be Howard Family Bookstore.
 In addition to that, he is a proud product of Detroit Public Schools.
 Jerjuan is an author, veteran, and community builder dedicated to uplifting Detroit through education, empowerment, and revitalization.

 Through Umoja Village and the Howard Family Bookstore, Jerjuan has revitalized his childhood neighborhood.
 Founded in 2021, Umoja Debate League equips Detroit youth with critical life skills like critical thinking, confidence, and conflict resolution.
 The league is a pipeline for future lawyers, leaders, and changemakers.
 Umoja Village, once a neglected space, is now a vibrant community hub featuring gardens, art installations, a community tool shed and a performance stage.